Miami Federal Criminal Defense Lawyer & Federal Criminal Attorney in Miami

 Federal Crimes Sentencing

-federal criminal code and rulesPerhaps the most important distinction relates to sentencing.
-A defendant may face mandatory minimum penalties, and the federal sentencing guidelines can often result in long prison sentences.
-Also, unlike the state system, a federal prosecutor can’t offer a specific sentence in a plea deal.
-If you plead guilty in a federal case instead of going to trial, you have no guarantee that you will receive an agreed-upon sentence.
-Federal judges alone will decide the appropriate sentence by taking into account the sentencing guidelines and many additional factors.
-That is why it is crucial that the federal criminal defense lawyer you retain has significant experience in federal criminal cases.
+federal criminal code and rulesPerhaps the most important distinction between federal and state cases relates to sentencing.
+In federal court, a defendant may face mandatory minimum penalties, and the federal sentencing guidelines can often result in lengthy prison terms.
+Unlike in the state system, a federal prosecutor generally cannot offer a specific sentence in a plea agreement.
+If you plead guilty in a federal case instead of going to trial, there is no guarantee that you will receive an agreed-upon sentence.

-Finally, if convicted and sentenced to a term of imprisonment for a federal charge, a defendant will be placed in the custody of the U.S. Bureau of Prisons (not the state Department of Corrections) to serve their sentence.
+Finally, if convicted and sentenced to a term of imprisonment on a federal charge, a defendant will serve that sentence in the custody of the U.S. Bureau of Prisons (not the state Department of Corrections).

-The majority of clients contacting our law office seeking representation by our criminal defense lawyers are either under investigation or have been arrested for the following types of criminal offenses:
+The majority of clients contacting our Miami federal criminal defense law firm are either under investigation or have been arrested for the following types of federal criminal offenses in Miami and throughout South Florida:

-Our criminal defense law firm has years of experience defending clients in federal criminal cases at the trial level, as well as experience representing clients in federal appellate courts.
-Mr. Edelstein is an experienced Miami federal criminal lawyer and has been a member of the United States District Court for the Southern District of Florida, which includes the cities of Miami, Fort Lauderdale, West Palm Beach, Fort Pierce, and Key West, since 1996.
+Our criminal defense law firm has years of experience defending clients in federal criminal cases at the trial level, as well as significant experience representing clients in federal appellate courts.
+Attorney David Edelstein is an experienced Miami federal criminal lawyer and has been a member of the United States District Court for the Southern District of Florida—which includes the cities of Miami, Fort Lauderdale, West Palm Beach, Fort Pierce, and Key West—since 1996.
 He became a member of the United States Court of Appeals for the Eleventh Circuit in 1997.
-He is also a member of the United States District Court for the Middle District of Florida, which includes the cities of Ft.
-Myers, Tampa, Orlando, Jacksonville, and Ocala.
+He is also a member of the United States District Court for the Middle District of Florida, which includes Fort Myers, Tampa, Orlando, Jacksonville, and Ocala.

 Additional Federal Criminal Resources

-Steps in the Federal Criminal Process – Detailed explanation from the Department of Justice of how a criminal matter unfolds in federal court, broken down into 11 steps.
+Steps in the Federal Criminal Process – A detailed explanation from the Department of Justice of how a criminal matter unfolds in federal court, broken down into 11 steps.

-Federal Criminal Cases – A more succinct explanation of how a federal criminal case proceeds by the Administrative Office of the U.S. Courts.
+Federal Criminal Cases – A succinct explanation by the Administrative Office of the U.S. Courts of how a federal criminal case proceeds.

 Contact an Experienced Miami Federal Criminal Lawyer

-In contrast to state criminal cases, most federal cases begin with a federal agent conducting a federal investigation.
-The agent usually contacts the defendant seeking a voluntary interview or delivering a target letter.
-Unfortunately, through fear or ignorance, most defendants proceed to speak with the agent without consulting with a criminal defense attorney.
+In contrast to most state criminal cases, many federal cases begin with a federal agent conducting an investigation long before any arrest is made.
+The agent may contact a potential defendant seeking a voluntary interview or may deliver a target letter.
+Unfortunately, out of fear or a desire to appear cooperative, many people speak with the agent without consulting a criminal defense attorney.
 This is almost always a mistake.
-If a federal agent has approached you or someone you love about a federal criminal charge, it is critical for you to consult with an experienced Miami federal criminal lawyer.
+If a federal agent has approached you or someone you love about a potential federal criminal charge in Miami, it is critical to consult with an experienced Miami federal criminal lawyer before you say anything.

-CALL OUR LAW FIRM IMMEDIATELY for a CONFIDENTIAL CONSULTATION at (305) 538-4545, or simply take a moment to fill out our confidential and secure intake form.* The additional details you provide will greatly assist our law office in responding to your inquiry.
+CALL OUR LAW FIRM IMMEDIATELY for a CONFIDENTIAL CONSULTATION at (305) 538-4545, or take a moment to fill out our confidential and secure intake form.* The additional details you provide will greatly assist our law office in responding to your inquiry so that a federal criminal attorney in Miami from our office can review your situation and advise you on the next steps.

 *Due to the large number of people who contact us requesting our assistance when facing federal charges, it is strongly suggested that you take the time to provide us with specific details regarding your case by filling out our confidential and secure intake form.
 The additional details you provide will greatly assist us in responding to your inquiry in a timely and appropriate manner.